It’s that evaluative retrospective journey back to the beginning that often reveals the essential truths.

 Did we meet the event objective?

-Perhaps the most important question of all is the one where you evaluate whether you hit the mark or not.
+Perhaps the most crucial question of all is the one where you evaluate whether you hit the mark or not.
 Remind the gathering of what the event objective was and discuss the results.
 Did you actually meet it?
 If not, did you at least come close?
 What went wrong?
 What could you have done better to stick to the plan?

 There’s also a possibility that you might have exceeded your expectations.
 It’s alright.
 Go ahead and applaud yourselves.

-How did we achieve our objective?
+How did we achieve our online event engagement?

 Focus on the good before you jump to the bad.
 Analyzing what went right is as important as analyzing what went the other way.
 The answers to this question will work as guidelines for success in your future events.

 It will also help in keeping the energy up and imbibing optimism.

 Where did we fall short?

 Now to the bad news.
 Analyzing what went wrong is going to be a very tiring session.
 Very few will take collective accountability, and most others are happy to assign blame.
 And this is where sticking to the schedule helps.
 Create specific questions as to what went wrong and how you can do it in a better way.
 As soon as you receive a working answer, move on.

 Remember, the answers to these questions are valuable.
 So do not shy away from them.